What Is the Difference Between Air Brake Tubing and Nylon Tubing?

 How to Determine Which Type of Nylon Tubing to Use?

-If the tubing is used in industrial pneumatic or fluid systems with fixed or semi-fixed routing, nylon tubing is typically suitable.
+If the tubing is used in industrial pneumatic or fluid systems, nylon tubing is typically a suitable option.

-If the tubing is used in fixed routing within commercial vehicle air brake systems, air brake nylon tubing that complies with relevant standards should be selected.
+If the tubing is used in commercial vehicle air brake systems, air brake nylon tubing that complies with relevant regulations and standards should be selected.

 In other words, material is only one part of the selection process.
 The actual decision should be based on: